CIS565-Fall-2014/Project3-Pathtracer/README.md

 ###Stream Compaction of Rays

 Used thrust::copy_if to do the compaction.
-Double buffer swapping is used to avoid copy and reload data.
+Double buffer swapping is used to avoid copy data twice.

 ##Feature Implementation Explained: